 The Coronavirus Job Retention Scheme

-The Coronavirus Job Retention Scheme will continue until the end of the October 2020.
+The Coronavirus Job Retention Scheme will continue until 31 March 2021.
 At present, furlough workers across the UK will continue to receive 80% of their current salary up to £2,500.
-The scheme will continue in its current form until the end of July and the changes to allow more flexibility will come from the start of August.
-The Government will announce specific details and information by the end of this month.

-The employer payments will substitute the contribution the government is making ensuring that staff continue to receive 80%of their salary u to £2,500 a month.
+The employer payments will substitute the contribution the government is making ensuring that staff continue to receive 80%of their salary up to £2,500 a month.

 Whilst this is a mechanism to help reduce redundancy and keep employees employed, inevitably there will be some companies that simply cannot substitute staff wages and redundancy will happen following the need to reduce their workforce.